levulinh/levulinh.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
+latest_albums: false  # includes a list of the newest galleries
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-## Introduction

-Hello, I'm Andrew Le, also known as Le Vu Linh.
+Hello, I'm Andrew.
 Welcome to my blog!
 I'm an AI researcher based in Seoul, South Korea, with a passion for technology, music, and gaming.

-## Background

-- **Vietnamese Name:** Le Vu Linh
-- **English Name:** Andrew Le
-- **Birthdate:** November 1996
-- **Residence:** Living in Korea for 4 years
+I've been living in Korea for over 4 years now.
-- **Education:** Master's degree from KAIST (Korea Advanced Institute of Science and Technology)

-## Professional Experience

-Currently, I am working as an AI researcher in Seoul, South Korea.
+A bit about my career, I have pursued a Master's degree in Electrical Engineering from KAIST.
+Currently, I am working as an AI researcher in Seoul.
 I am dedicated to exploring the possibilities and applications of artificial intelligence in various domains.
 Through my work, I strive to contribute to the advancement of technology and its positive impact on society.

-## Interests

-In addition to my professional endeavors, I have a few hobbies and interests that keep me engaged and inspired:

-- **Rock Music:** I have a deep love for rock music.
-The raw energy and emotional depth of this genre resonate with me, and I often find solace and inspiration in its melodies and lyrics.

-- **Nintendo Games:** I'm a big fan of Nintendo games.
-The imaginative worlds, captivating storytelling, and innovative gameplay offered by Nintendo's titles have been a significant source of joy and entertainment in my life.

-## Blog
+I can speak English pretty well, as well as a little Korean (I know, what a shame 🥲).
+I love rock, a huge fan of Imagine Dragons I would say.
+I am also a Hylian, and a resident of house Ravenclaw.

-On this blog, I will be sharing my thoughts, insights, and experiences related to AI, technology, music, and gaming.
+On this blog, I will be sharing my thoughts, insights, and experiences related to AI, technology, photography, and gaming.
 I hope to provide valuable content that sparks discussions, inspires creativity, and fosters a sense of community among like-minded individuals.

-Join me on this exciting journey as we explore the fascinating realms of AI, rock music, and Nintendo games!
+Join me on this exciting journey as we explore the fascinating realms between the artifitial intelligence and reality!